-The Marin Municipal Water District is pleased to offer FREE, fun-filled and informative environmental education programs for schools in our service area during the 2012-13 school year.
+The Marin Municipal Water District is pleased to offer FREE, fun-filled and memorable water education programs for schools in our service area during the 2013-14 school year.
 Join us and learn all about one of the most amazing substances on earth—water—at one of the most amazing places on earth: the Mt.
 Tamalpais Watershed!

 Our programs are designed to support California education standards while fostering water conservation and environmental stewardship.

-For a downloadable brochure of our programs, click here.
+For a printable brochure about our school programs, click here.

 Teachers: Are you on our email list?

-For all field trips, school is responsible for providing transportation to and from the watershed location, unless school qualifies for a school bus reimbursement.
+For all field trips, school is responsible for providing transportation to and from the watershed location, unless school applies for and receives a school bus reimbursement.

 Water Walk, Grades 3-5